The Haunted Waverly Hills Sanatorium

-Look at any chronicled “scariest places” list, or ask a paranormal historian what some of the most haunted places in the world are and within their top three, they are sure to name the Waverly Hills Sanatorium.
-Situated in the southwestern area of Louisville, Kentucky the sanatorium is also renowned for being the most haunted asylum anywhere in the entire world.
-You know that you’re into something quite serious when the hauntings in a place go from stable objects moving and cold spots to malicious appearances of ghostly doppelgängers mimicking the visitors to the sanatorium themselves.
+Waverly Hills Sanatorium is chronicled on many of the “scariest places” lists by paranormal historians.
+Many experts place Waverly Hills Sanatorium in the top 3 of the most haunted and scariest places preserved.
+Situated in the southwestern area of Louisville, Kentucky the sanatorium is renowned for being the most haunted asylum in the entire world.
+Rife with reports of moving objects and cold spots to malicious appearances of ghostly doppelgängers mimicking the visitors to the sanatorium themselves.
+The stories are astonishing.

 Is The Waverly Hills Sanatorium Haunted?

 The location and former building where the sanatorium stands now was originally purchased in 1883 by a military man, Major Thomas Hays.
 Due to the remote location at the time, the initial building was fashioned into a large one-room schoolhouse as the nearest school was several miles away.
 A woman named Lizzie Lee served as the first teacher there and she held a special fondness in her heart for author Walter Scotts’s Waverly Novels series.
 Major Hays needed a name and found Lee’s penchant for the Waverly Novels to be the perfect name and the Waverly School was formed.
 At the turn of the 20th Century, the region was hit very hard with a severe tuberculosis outbreak and the land the Waverly school was on was purchased.
 Subsequently, the building and land were massively expanded and hospital construction was done so as to house the influx of tuberculosis patients.